92 points – Wine Enthusiast (November 2014)

-Our annual Harvest BBQ at the Sunny Slope Vineyard Estate in Saratoga is just one of the many events we offer throughout the year.
+Our annual Harvest BBQ in the Santa Cruz Mountains is just one of the many events we offer throughout the year.

 7th Wave, an acoustic soft-rock band composed of three lead singers, is among the most popular local acts you can see and hear in The Mudd Room every month.